cohere-coop/just-enough-unix-command-line/en-US/src/xargs-and-cut.md

 ```

 The `f` flag is exclusive to the `c` flag; that tells `cut` to grab fields instead of characters.
 Closely tied to the `f` flag is the `d` flag.
 That allows you to change the delimiter for `cut`, which is the tab character by default.
 That command will spit out the permissions for each file in your current directory, which isn't actually useful by itself, but serves as a nice example.

-Okay, that's all for this week!
-Tune in next time for more command line fun times (you're having fun right!?)!